aspose-total/Aspose.Total-Products/total/en/net/conversion/pptm-to-xltm/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPTM to XLTM via C# or Online App" h2=".NET API for PPTM to XLTM conversion without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily create, manipulate and convert various file formats within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a wide range of features and capabilities, including the ability to convert PPTM files to XLTM.
+This can be achieved in two simple steps.

+The first step is to use Aspose.Slides for .NET to export the PPTM file to HTML.
+Aspose.Slides for .NET is a powerful .NET component that enables developers to create, manipulate and convert PowerPoint presentations within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to export PPTM files to HTML.

+The second step is to use Aspose.Cells for .NET to convert the HTML file to XLTM.
+Aspose.Cells for .NET is a powerful .NET component that enables developers to create, manipulate and convert spreadsheets within their .NET applications.
+It provides a wide range of features and capabilities, including the ability to convert HTML files to XLTM.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can convert PPTM file to XLTM within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Slides for .NET](https://products.aspose.com/slides/net/), you can export PPTM to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLTM.
+By using Aspose.Total for .NET, developers can easily convert PPTM files to XLTM within their .NET, C#, ASP.NET and VB.NET applications.
+It provides a simple and straightforward two-step process that can be completed quickly and easily.
+Aspose.Slides for .NET is used to export the PPTM file to HTML, and Aspose.Cells for .NET is used to convert the HTML file to XLTM.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}